 Visitor Parking: When visitor lots are full, visitors may park in either student lots (anytime) or in staff and faculty lots (after 4:30 p.m.).
-Visitors must display a visitor's parking permit which is available from the Campus Information and Security Office at the north entrance.
+Visitors must display a visitor's parking permit which is available from the Campus Safety Office at the north entrance of the Godfrey Campus.